-Currently, about 400 higher education institutions in the United States are eduroam participants. eduroam is also available at educational institutions and research facilities in 74 countries.
+Many higher education institutions in the United States are eduroam participants. eduroam is also available at educational institutions and research facilities in more than 85 countries.

 eduroam is a wireless network option available throughout most of the UGA campus with the exception of residence halls.
 All UGA students, faculty and staff have access to eduroam while on campus with their wireless devices.

 To access eduroam, UGA students, faculty and staff must provide their full UGA credentials with their MyID followed by “@uga.edu” (example: YourMyID@uga.edu).

 When a MyID password is updated, it must also be updated for eduroam access.